How does ASC 842 affect EBITDA?

 The distinction between EBITDA and adjusted EBITDA is minor, but it is important.
 Adjusted EBITDA normalizes EBITDA by removing operational anomalies like owner bonuses, rent paid above market value, litigation expenses, and a single-time loss or gain.
 As adjusted EBITDA is dependent on each company’s circumstances, there is no standardized formula.
 It’s typically the job of a financial analyst to decide what anomalies should be removed when calculating adjusted EBITDA.

-Before looking at the impact of the Financial Accounting Standards Board, ASC 842, on EBITDA, it’s important to recall the major lease accounting changes in the new standard.
+Under ASC 842, operating leases are recognized on the balance sheet as ROU assets and lease liabilities for the first time, while the income statement and cash flow statement treatment remains largely consistent with prior guidance.
 To recap, under ASC 842, there are two lease classifications: operating leases and finance leases.
 The income statement and statement of cash flows are largely unchanged.
 In particular, operating leases are still expensed on a straight-line basis on the income statement, and the interest on finance leases is still an expense on the income statement.

 In the statement of cash flows, operating leases are now included in the operating activities section.
 For finance leases, payments of lease principal are included in the financing activities section, and the interest portion in the operating activities section.